dunderrrrrr/blocket_api/README.md

 - List saved searches, called "Bevakningar".
 - Query all listings/ads filtered on a region.
 - Query listings related to a saved search.
+- Use motor search to query listings related to a specific car.

 ## 🧑‍💻️ Install